openlawteam/docs/docs/markup-language/README.md

 ## Annotation

-Sometimes, it helps to embed annotations in your template to give context to the user.
+Sometimes it may be helpful to embed annotations in your template to give context to the user.
 The annotation is rendered only in preview and doesn't affect the docx or pdf version of the agreement.

 ```